Goneril: Role in play

 Goneril is the oldest daughter of King Lear.
 She is married to the Duke of Albany.
 She is also one of the play's principal villains.
 In the first scene, her father asks each of his daughters to profess their love for him to receive their portion of the kingdom.
 Goneril's speech, while flattering, is not genuine as she only wishes to accrue power.

 After Lear banishes his youngest daughter Cordelia for failing to flatter him as Goneril and Regan did, Lear decides that he will spend half the year in Goneril's castle and the other half in Regan's.
-Because Goneril does not truly care about her aging father, she instructs her servants to neglect him, so that he might become frustrated enough to confront her, and then might leave.
 She believes that her father is an old madman, and that "old fools are babes again" (1.3.20) and must be set straight with reprimands as well as flattery.
-When Lear arrives at Goneril's castle with 100 knights who carry on with noisy debauchery, she demands that her father send some away and only retain those with manners.
-Lear erupts in anger and departs for Regan's castle.
+Lear arrives at Goneril's castle with 100 knights who carry on with noisy debauchery.
+Goneril discusses with Oswald the unruly behavior of these knights and tells him to tell the other servants to neglect Lear so that he'll confront her about it.
+She also tells Oswald that she'll take responsibility for his actions.
+Later, she confronts her father, telling him to punish his knights for their behavior (before telling him to just get rid of the unruly ones) Lear erupts in anger, spews insults at her, and disowns her before departing for Regan's castle.

 During Act 2, Goneril meets Regan and Lear at the Earl of Gloucester's house, where she supports her sister against her father, causing Lear to fly into a rage and rush into a thunderstorm.
 Goneril and Regan then order that the doors be shut on Lear.

-In Act 3, after learning that Gloucester has helped Lear escape to Dover to have a rendezvous with an invading French army, Goneril suggests that Cornwall pluck out Gloucester's eyes.
+In Act 3, after learning that Gloucester has helped Lear escape to Dover to have a rendezvous with an invading French army, Regan suggests that Cornwall pluck out Gloucester's eyes.
 Goneril takes a romantic interest in Edmund, seeing him as more manly than her cowardly husband Albany.
 Albany is repulsed by Goneril's actions and denounces her, but she questions his manhood.

-In the play's final act, as the British forces (led by Cordelia) battle with the French army, Goneril discovers that Regan is pursuing Edmund, so she poisons her (offstage) to ensure Regan does not marry him.
+In the play's final act, as the British forces battle with the French army (led by Cordelia), Goneril discovers that Regan is pursuing Edmund, so she poisons her (offstage) to ensure Regan does not marry him.
 After Regan dies, Goneril kills herself.
 There is little explanation for her suicide, as it seems uncharacteristic of the self-serving woman presented throughout the play, but it is implied that the cause of her suicide is a mixture of the thwarting of her plans and her confession to poisoning Regan.